The Effect of Stock Liquidity on the Firm's Investment and Production

 71 Pages Posted: 1 Jun 2018 Last revised: 9 Mar 2022

-We show that stock market liquidity affects subsequent corporate investment and production.
-Stock illiquidity, which raises the firm’s cost of capital, lowers investment in capital assets, R&D, and inventory.
+We propose that stock market liquidity affects corporate investment and production.
+Illiquidity, which raises firms’ cost of capital, lowers investment in capital assets, R&D, and inventory.
 This effect holds after we control for endogeneity using exogenous liquidity events, the 2001 decimalization and the 1997 Nasdaq reform, and after employing instrumental variable estimation.
 Illiquidity affects investment regardless of firms’ financial constraints.
-Consequently, illiquidity induces firms to adopt production processes that are less capital intensive.
-Illiquid firms have higher marginal productivity of capital, greater labor input increase for given increases in assets, and lower operating leverage, thus being less reliant on fixed costs.
+Consequently, illiquidity induces firms to adopt less capital-intensive production processes.
+Illiquid firms have higher marginal productivity of capital, greater labor input increases for given increases in assets, and lower operating leverage, which means lower reliance on fixed costs.

 Keywords: liquidity, investment, production

 Suggested Citation: Suggested Citation